timvink/mkdocs-print-site-plugin/docs/how-to/print_button.md

 # Adding a print button

-You might want to customize your site to include a 'print' button on every page (like the one in the right corner of this page 👆)
+You might want to customize your site to include a 'print' button on every page that will lead to the print page.
+See the example in the top right corner of this page 👆.

 MkDocs supports [theme extension](https://www.mkdocs.org/user-guide/styling-your-docs/#using-the-theme-custom_dir), an easy way to override parts of a theme.
+That will allow you to add a button to the top of every page.

-You can use `page.url_to_print_page` to get the link to the site print page.
+This plugin adds to the context a `page.url_to_print_page` which contains the relative link from a page to the print page.
+You can use `page.url_to_print_page` when customizing a theme:

 ## Adding a print button to mkdocs-material theme

-In `mkdocs-material` theme (see [customization](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks)), you can create a file for overrides and point to it your `mkdocs.yml`.
-You might also want to disable adding the print page to the navigation when you already have a button with the link.
+In the [mkdocs-material](https://squidfunk.github.io/mkdocs-material) theme you can create an override for `main.html` (see [customization](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks)).

 _Example_: